 If you want to get ahead in banking in Hong Kong or Singapore, you won’t want to get stuck covering the relatively small local markets in the two cities.
-You will instead want to land a banking job with regional responsibilities – a promotion to a Southeast Asian position if you’re based in Singapore, for example, or to a Greater China role if you live in Hong Kong.
+You will instead want to land a banking job with regional responsibilities – a promotion to a Southeast Asian position if you’re based in Singapore, or to a Greater China role if you live in Hong Kong.

 But while regional banking jobs are becoming more plentiful – Singaporean banks are expanding across Asia and offshoring means more back-office bosses are managing overseas teams – they aren’t always easy to secure.